 Strategies to grow a church’s audience

 No one wants to preach to an empty room.
-After all, if you’re starting a church, you’re probably excited to make a difference in people’s lives.
+After all, if you’re starting a church (or any other nonprofit, religious organization), you’re probably excited to make a difference in people’s lives.
 But building a congregation takes some work.
 Churches can’t rely on the traditional marketing approach that businesses often use.
 You need to get creative and prioritize humane in-person contact.
 Here are a few ideas to get you off the ground:

 - Get involved in the community.
 Churches are all about serving the community.
 So hit the pavement and get involved in the area where you live.
 Become a public face people recognize and appreciate.
 Whether this means volunteering at the local hospital, attending events at the public library, or supporting local businesses, getting out there in the world is a great way to raise your profile and spread the good word about your church.

 - Publicize your programming.
 Are you starting a church softball league?
 Running a clothing drive for the local homeless shelter?
 These are rewarding events that you need to let people know about.
 Hanging up flyers or running commercials on local public access television are great ways to spread the message without spending much money.

 - Establish an online presence.
 The apostles didn’t have the internet when they were spreading the word of Christ, but it probably would have helped!
 The internet is a great way to let the world know about the exciting things your church is doing.
 Publicize events, solicit volunteers, or simply let the world know that your church is a welcoming place for the community.
 Social media should probably be the first thing you turn to, as it is free, easy, and enables wide reach.
 But starting a blog or website is also a great way to gain attention for your church and broadcast important information.